TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

-        TYPO3 can be operated in one of two modes: "Composer Installation" (using the Composer ecosystem and tooling to setup TYPO3, also referred to as "Composer mode") or "Legacy Installation", in which the TYPO3 distribution files are simply maintained as files and folders put onto a server.
+        TYPO3 can be operated in one of two modes: "Composer Installation" (using the Composer ecosystem and tooling to setup TYPO3, also referred to as "Composer mode") or "Legacy Installation", in which TYPO3 distribution files are maintained as a simple set of files and folders on a server.

     ..  _link-browser: